AxisCommunications/acap-documentation/docs/develop/manifest-schemas/schema-field-descriptions-v1.4.0.md

     - **postInstallScript** `string`

       Optional script that will be run on the Axis product after ACAP package installation completion.
 This must be a shell script located in the package root.

+  - **uninstallation** `object`

+    ACAP application uninstallation settings

+    - **preUninstallScript** `string`

+      Optional script that will be run on the Axis product before uninstallation of the ACAP.
+This must be a shell script located in the package root.

   - **configuration** `object`